LutzGrosshennig/4096-bytes-intro-sprites-are-us/README.md

 To reach the goal of 4096 the PE Executable is packed into an old faschioned .com executable because the header is much smaller (the smallest PE header has 512 bytes w/o payload).

-The pseudo random numbers are generated using the realtime stamp counter of the CPU.
+The pseudo random numbers are generated using the realtime stamp counter (TSC) of the CPU.

 Bear in mind that a small size of the executable was the prime goal of this project.
 To achieve this all error checks and memory freeing operations have been diliberatly removed.
+So do NOT take this as a example of CleanCoding, it is deliberatly NOT!

-The youtube video was heavly compressed by youtube and runs only at 30 FPS.
-On decent hardware it easly runs at 60 FPS.
+The youtube video is heavily compressed by youtube and runs only at 30 FPS.
+The intro itself runs at 60 FPS on decent hardware.

-You also need a 32 bit Windows system such as Windows XP (the target OS) because .com files are no longer supported in 64 Bit operating systems.
+You also need a 32 bit Windows system such as Windows XP (the orginal target OS) because .com files are no longer supported in 64 Bit operating systems.

-It appears to run fine in VMs with 3D acceleration enabled.
+It appears to run fine in a XP VMs with 3D acceleration enabled.